 Knocker

 Every inbound HTTP receipt is stored as a Delivery.
-Valid receipts create or correlate to a stored Event.
-A worker runs later in the same process against rows already committed to SQLite.
+Valid receipts create

-- one app process
+- your app process or worker process

 - one SQLite file